RohitLambade/Bus-Reservation-System/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

 ## Angular Code
-SRC Folder map every detail about Front-End and maping with Backend
+src Folder map every detail about Front-End and maping with Backend

 ## SpringBoot Code
+BusReservation/src will get you every code detail about Backend

 ## Development server